Cha Chung-hwa: Breakthrough

-In 2019, Cha won audition for supporting role in tvN miniseries Crash Landing on You, starring Hyun Bin and Son Ye-jin.
-She played the role of Yang Ok-geum, a former announcer and hairdresser from North Korea.
-In the series, her character was responsible for making announcements in the corporate housing complex, and she was known for her fancy makeup and costumes, which made her stand out.
-She often spent time with Na Wol-suk, her character's friend, and their interactions added an enjoyable element to the show, with their sisterhood chemistry.
+In 2019, Cha was cast in a supporting role in the tvN miniseries Crash Landing on You, starring Hyun Bin and Son Ye-jin.
+She portrayed Yang Ok-geum, a former North Korean announcer and hairdresser responsible for public announcements within a corporate housing complex.
+Her character was noted for her distinct aesthetic, characterized by elaborate makeup and costumes.
+Cha's performance, particularly her onscreen rapport with co-star Kim Sun-young (who played Na Wol-suk), was highlighted as a notable aspect of the series' ensemble.

-In 2020, Cha was cast as court lady Choi, serving Queen Cheorin (played by Shin Hye-sun), in tvN historical fantasy drama Mr. Queen.
-Her performance received a highly positive response from viewers, dominating real-time search terms after each episode's broadcast.
-Cha gained critical recognition for her role, earning a nomination for Best Supporting Actress at the Baeksang Arts Awards.
-Her memorable roles in those dramas also led to her being invited to make appearances on many popular television shows.
+In 2020, Cha was cast as Court Lady Choi in the tvN historical fantasy drama Mr. Queen, acting opposite Shin Hye-sun.
+Her performance garnered significant public attention, with the actress frequently appearing in real-time search trends during the series' broadcast.
+For her portrayal, Cha received critical acclaim and earned a nomination for Best Supporting Actress at the Baeksang Arts Awards.
+The visibility of this role led to increased appearances on various variety and talk programs.

-Following her success in Mr. Queen, Cha remained busy in 2021.
-She made a special appearance in the thriller drama Beyond Evil as Lee Geum-hwa, a character vital to the plot.
-In the KBS drama At a Distance, Spring Is Green, she portrayed the charismatic Professor Song.
-Cha also starred in the office drama On the Verge of Insanity alongside Jung Jae-young and Moon So-ri; playing the former head of the finance team at the head office, Shin Jong-ah, who rejoins the Changin Business Department's finance team as a contract manager.
-In July 2021, Cha joined the cast of the rebooted show Saturday Night Live Korea, alongside Red Velvet's Wendy.
+Following the success of Mr. Queen, Cha appeared in several projects throughout 2021.
+She made a guest appearance in the JTBC thriller Beyond Evil as Lee Geum-hwa, a character involved in the central investigation.
+In the KBS2 series At a Distance, Spring Is Green, she portrayed Professor Song.
+Cha also starred in the office drama On the Verge of Insanity, acting alongside Jung Jae-young and Moon So-ri.
+She played Shin Jong-ah, a former finance team head who returns to the Changin Business Department as a contract manager.
+In July 2021, Cha joined the cast of the rebooted variety program Saturday Night Live Korea.

-In August 2021, Cha took on a starring role in the healing drama Hometown Cha-Cha-Cha, alongside Shin Min-a and Kim Seon-ho.
-Her character, Cho Nam-seok, owned a Chinese restaurant and was known as a village gossiper.
-Her chemistry with Shin Min-a and Lee Bong-ryun received widespread praise.
-In September of the same year, she was chosen to play the character Choi Mi-yeong in the web series Dr. Park's Clinic, which premiered on TVING in January 2022.
+In August 2021, Cha was cast in a supporting role in the tvN drama Hometown Cha-Cha-Cha, appearing alongside Shin Min-a and Kim Seon-ho.
+She portrayed Cho Nam-seok, a Chinese restaurant owner and a prominent source of village rumors.
+Her chemistry with Shin and Lee Bong-ryun received widespread praise.
+In September 2021, she secured the role of nurse Choi Mi-yeong in the TVING original series Dr. Park's Clinic, which subsequently premiered in January 2022.

-On January 19, 2022, Cha signed an exclusive contract with YNK Entertainment.
-In April, she joined the SBS legal drama Why Her as professor of family medicine.
-In June, Cha made special appearance in drama Cleaning Up as sister-in-law of Su-ja (played by Kim Jae-hwa).
+On January 19, 2022, Cha signed an exclusive contract with YNK Entertainment. she was cast in the SBS legal drama Why Her as professor of family medicine.
+This was followed by a guest appearance in the June 2022 series Cleaning Up, where she portrayed the sister-in-law of Su-ja (played by Kim Jae-hwa).

 In 2023, Cha joined the MBC drama Kokdu: Season of Deity as Gaksin, the god of rumor.
-Also, she played a role in My Demon as a divine being who disguised herself as a homeless woman.

-In April 2025, Cha has signed an exclusive contract with the new management company Siseon.
+She also held a role in the SBS series My Demon, portraying a divine entity appearing as a homeless woman.
+In April 2025, Cha signed an exclusive contract with the management agency Siseon.